shivang17d/TypeScript-CrashCourse/README.md

 ### TypeScript
--Programming language by Microsoft
+- Programming language by Microsoft.
--TypeScript is JavaScript with syntax for types.
+- TypeScript is JavaScript with syntax for types.

 ### Why TypeScript
--Avoid bugs in development
+- Avoid bugs in development
--Increase development speed
+- Increase development speed